Birrellc/Navigating-Newcastle/README.md

 - Social media icons will be present on all pages.
 - Error pages to help any users if there are any errors.
 - Form validation for form security.
-- Login decorators to help to stop URL hijacking of other users profile pages.
+- Login decorators to help to stop URL hijacking of profile pages when not logged in.

 ### Features to be Implemented in the Future